The Origins of English Tea

-A formal tea service should have 2 teapots: one for brewed tea, a second for boiling water, a waste bowl, a creamer, and a sugar bowl—all on a tray.
+A formal tea service should have two teapots: one for brewed tea and a second for boiling water.
+Also, on a tray with them should be a waste bowl, a creamer, and a sugar bowl.
 A plate of sliced lemon is served alongside.
 The host should always serve the tea to the guests.
 If a party is quite large, and the host is needed to circulate among guests, someone else should be appointed to pour tea.
 The server will pour to the guest's preference, diluting the stronger tea with the boiling water and adding sugar and lemon or cream as desired.

 The Popularity of the Formal Afternoon Tea

 As we have moved into a global society, international customs have become more the norm for luxury hotels, and we see more private businesses catering to the cultures of those from abroad.
 Afternoon tea has become part of many hotels' daily fare, and reservations are often required due to its popularity.
-English-styled tea shoppes host women's gatherings for many occasions such as bridal and baby showers and Mother's Day celebrations.
+Quaint English-style tea shops host women's gatherings for many occasions, such as bridal and baby showers and Mother's Day celebrations.

 How to Brew and Serve Tea

 Fresh boiling water is the key to good tea.
-The teapot should be pre-warmed w/ hot water, then dumped, before the tea is brewed.
+The teapot should be pre-warmed with hot water, then dumped before the tea is brewed.
 This keeps the tea from cooling too quickly.
-Add one teaspoon of loose leaf tea per person to the boiling water and steep for 3–5 minutes according to personal taste.
-Letting the tea infuse longer can make it bitter due to the tannin in it.
-Fine bone china cups with smooth sides help to prevent a build-up of tannin in the cup also and make the experience of tasting more enjoyable
+Add one teaspoon of loose leaf tea per person to the boiling water and steep for three to five minutes according to personal taste.
+Letting the tea infuse longer can make it bitter due to the tannin content.
+Fine bone china cups with smooth sides help to prevent a build up of tannin in the cup and make the experience of tasting more enjoyable.

 If there is going to be a large group, a bigger pot or covered pan can be kept in the kitchen for refilling the tea service pot.
 The kettle should always have boiling water handy.
 Rewarming in the microwave doesn't offer the same freshness.

 How to Make Tea Sandwiches

 - Remove crusts and butter lightly to keep the bread moist.